 I put a brave face on and wander back to the fence and slump, then sigh.

-I’m only there a moment and a concerned voice intrudes: “Are you ok John, is William ok?
+I’m only there a moment when a concerned voice intrudes, Jenny, forthright and direct, her arm on my shoulder, reassuring: “Are you ok John, is William ok?
 I saw you on the hill, he looked distraught.
 Is everything……….alright?
-Any improvement with your partner?”
+Any improvement with Melanie?”

 “Is Melanie aware of what’s happened?”

 “Oh yes!
 She’s been told several times, although forgets, but each day remembers more of what we’ve told her.
 She’s been quizzing each of the family to see if our stories all match in case there’s something awful being concealed from her – she’s a professional researcher, that’s what she does so that’s a good sign!
 But her friends and work colleagues have been brilliant and instead of get-well cards and flowers (which are not allowed in critical care anyway) I asked them to take a photo of themselves, smiling and happy and to put a message on the back, and something about who they are and what they do, and their connection to Melanie.